-Where you live and the surrounding climate not only influence which foods are most accessible to you, but also affect food costs, which are a major determinant of food choice.
+Where you live not only influences which foods are most accessible to you, but also affects food costs, which are a major determinant of food choice.
 You may have "lobster taste" but a "hot dog budget."
 The types of foods purchased and the percentage of income used for food are affected by total income.
 Households spend more money on food when incomes rise.
-In 2012, middle-income families spent an average of \$5,798 on food, representing about 12 percent of income.
-In contrast, the lowest-income households spent an average of \$3,502 on food, representing 35 percent of income.18 How much does it cost to follow dietary recommendations?
-For adults on a 2,000-calorie per day diet, the cost of meeting the Dietary Guidelines for Americans recommendations for fruit and vegetable consumption is \$2.00 to \$2.50 per day, according to an analysis by the U.S. Department of Agriculture (USDA).19
+In 2014, middle income families spent an average of \$5,992 on food, representing about 13 percent of income, whereas the lowest income households spent an average of \$3,667 on food, representing 34 percent of income.
+Rising food prices and falling incomes put pressure on food budgets.
+How much does it cost to follow dietary recommendations?
+For adults on a 2,000-calorie diet, the cost of meeting the 2015-2020 Dietary Guidelines for Americans recommendations for fruit and vegetable consumption is \$2.00 to \$2.50 per day, according to an analysis by the U.S. Department of Agriculture (USDA).